Cycloneblaze/cycloneblaze.github.io/README.md

 This repository and, unless otherwise noted, everything in it is © Cycloneblaze, 2020.
 All rights reserved.

 It's public because it needs to be, and anything you can download from here you could download from the site itself, but please don't steal.
+You're always free to look through it to see how I did something.